Bessel van der Kolk, MD

 But telling the story isn’t a cure-all – it’s just one piece of the puzzle.
 And while talk therapy might work with some clients, Bessel argues that there’s a better way to approach trauma treatment . . .

-Why Knowing How to Work with the Body is Essential
+Knowing How to Work with the Body is Essential in Trauma Treatment

 When a traumatic event occurs, it doesn’t simply rupture the parts of the brain that are involved in critical thinking and rationality.
 Rather, when a person senses danger, the lower parts of their brain – the parts responsible for our emotional impulses – light up.
 In other words, their most primal defenses kick in.